 HK and Cult Film News's Fan Box

-KALIFORNIA [Blu-Ray] -- DVD review by porfle
+KALIFORNIA [Blu-Ray] -- DVD Review by Porfle

-(Blu-Ray comments by Ian Friedman.)
+(Blu-Ray comments by Ian Friedman.
+Originally posted on 10/21/10.))

 Seeing the tense road thriller KALIFORNIA (1993) shortly after it first came out is the reason that I never viewed Brad Pitt as just another pretty-boy actor.
 This was the one of the first movies I ever saw him in, and his character, a sleazy, parole-jumping serial killer named Early Grayce, is about as unglamorous as you can get.